Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 • An AWS Lambda function to perform the template processing.
 This Lambda function accepts either a snippet or an entire template, and any additional parameters that you define.
 It returns the processed template snippet or the entire template as a response.

-• A resource of type AWS::CloudFormation::Macro, which enables users to call the Lambda function from within AWS CloudFormation templates.
+• A resource of type AWS::CloudFormation::Macro, which enables users to call the Lambda function from within CloudFormation templates.
 This resource specifies the ARN of the Lambda function to invoke for this macro, and additional optional properties to assist with debugging.
-To create this resource within an account, author a template that includes an AWS::CloudFormation::Macro resource, and then create either a stack or stack set with self-managed permissions from the template.
+To create this resource within an account, author a template that includes the AWS::CloudFormation::Macro resource, and then create either a stack or stack set with self-managed permissions from the template.
 AWS CloudFormation StackSets doesn't currently support creating or updating stack sets with service-managed permissions from templates that reference macros.

 To use a macro, reference the macro in your template:

-• To process a section, or snippet, of a template, reference the macro in an Fn::Transform function located relative to the template content you want to transform.
+• To process a section, or snippet, of a template, reference the macro in an function located relative to the template content you want to transform.
 When using Fn::Transform, you can also pass any specified parameters it requires.

 • To process an entire template, reference the macro in the Transform section of the template.

 Next, you typically create a change set and then execute it.
 (Processing macros can add multiple resources that you might not be aware of.
 To ensure that you're aware of all of the changes introduced by macros, we strongly advise that you use change sets.)
-AWS CloudFormation passes the specified template content, along with any additional specified parameters, to the Lambda function specified in the macro resource.
+CloudFormation passes the specified template content, along with any additional specified parameters, to the Lambda function specified in the macro resource.
 The Lambda function returns the processed template content, be it a snippet or an entire template.

-After all macros in the template have been called, AWS CloudFormation generates a change set that includes the processed template content.
+After all macros in the template have been called, CloudFormation generates a change set that includes the processed template content.
 After you review the change set, execute it to apply the changes.

 Important